c14mx/pix31/README.md

 ## Getting started

-Run the `init` command to select web or native and set a path to the new icons directory.
+Run the `init` to add an `pix31.json` config file and install dependencies.

 ```bash
 npx pix31 init